 Crafting is also a fantastic way for you and your kids to relax and unwind while doing something the whole family will enjoy.
 Get inspired with our selection of St. Patrick’s Day crafts for kids below!

-Leprechaun Cut And Paste Craft – Your kids will be jumping for joy with this fun cut and paste craft!
+Leprechaun Cut And Paste Craft – Your kids will be jumping for joy with this fun cut and paste St Patrick’s Day craft!
 These funny little leprechauns make beautiful decorations to hang around the house or give to friends and family.

 Shamrock Leprechaun Craft – Bring some luck into your home or classroom with these adorable shamrock leprechauns!
-Kids will love creating these little guys, which would make brilliant bookmarks or sweet alternatives to traditional cards.
+Kids will love creating this fun craft, which would also make a brilliant bookmark or sweet alternatives to traditional cards.

 Pot Of Gold And Rainbow Craft – Full of color and sparkle, this cheerful rainbow and pot of gold craft is a great addition to any St. Patrick’s Day celebration!
-This is a super easy craft, perfect for beginners!
-Kids will have a blast creating these fun decorations.
+This is a super easy project, perfect for beginners!
+Kids will have so much fun creating these cute rainbow crafts.

 Leprechaun Handprint Craft– This craft is a unique way to remember your little one’s tiny hands!
 Made especially for your little ones, this craft will surely bring some extra luck into your home and make a memorable keepsake you’ll cherish forever.